Community programs

 The Adult Day Treatment Program (ADTP) is a structured, 6 week, group-based program for adults who have recently adopted abstinence or a reduction in their substance use.
 We understand that recovery looks different for everyone and aim to offer a program that addresses the physical, mental, emotional, and spiritual components of wellness and recovery.
 We welcome new individuals every week.

-• Self-referral welcome.
-Please call 250-615-2418 or drop-in to Terrace Mental Health and Substance Use (Terrace Health Unit, 3412 Kalum St) to provide your self-referral.
+- Self-referral welcome.
+Please call 250-615-2418 or drop-in to mental health and substance use (at the health unit) to provide your self-referral.
 We will contact you for an intake.

 Opioid Agonist Treatment (OAT)